zlatanvasovic/percent/README.md

 > Percent control done right

-Percent is npm module which gives you nice options to control percentages.
+Percent is a npm module which gives you nice options to control percentages.
+It's like `semver` for percentages.

 ## Install